-Instrumental Ensemble Band - (1 credit) 9th -12th grade Prerequisite: Audition and Teacher recommendation
+Instrumental Ensemble Band - (1 credit)

 Instrumental ensemble is a full year course that serves as the double block for band courses.
 The concentration of this course is a continuation of the curricular development happening in the band program.
 Exceptions to the Instrumental Ensemble course expectation must be discussed with the band director and campus principal or designee.